ZilverZtream/anything/README.md

 ## Native WSL File System Indexing
 The WSL scanner reads the ext4.vhdx virtual disk directly to enumerate files and capture full metadata without shelling out to `wsl.exe` for every file.

+## macOS Virtual Machine Disk Indexing
+The MacVM scanner can read ext4-based virtual disk images used by Docker, Parallels or VMware on macOS.
+It opens the disk image directly and walks the contained filesystem without needing to boot the virtual machine.

 ## Plugin API
 Custom data source scanners can be implemented as DLLs.
 Place compiled plugins in a `plugins` folder next to the executable and they will be loaded at startup.
 The `plugin.h` header documents the API each DLL must expose.